+(f) Total nitrogen;

+(g) Dissolved reactive phosphorous;

+(h) Total phosphorous;

+(i) Escherichia coli;

+(j) Enterococci; and

+(k) Soluble cBOD5.

+65. All sample analyses must be undertaken by an IANZ accredited or equivalent laboratory.
+All methods must be appropriate for the sample analyses undertaken.

+Monitoring Ecology

-70. Pre-Operational Ecology Survey
+66. Pre-Operational Ecology Survey

 Prior to commencement of the discharge from the WWTP, the Consent Holder must engage a suitably qualified ecologist to undertake a surface water ecology survey in summer, at the same locations within Waterloo Creek immediately upstream and downstream of the discharge point from the Land Contact Infiltration Device.
 This must include a qualitative assessment of physical habitat characteristics, the collection of macroinvertebrate samples and overnight fish trapping.
 The purpose of this sampling is to establish a baseline of stream ecology prior to the commencement of the development discharges.

-71. Post-Operational Ecology Survey
+67. Post-Operational Ecology Survey

 Following the commencement of the discharge from the WWTP, the Consent Holder must conduct ecology surveys on a yearly basis, during spring, at the same locations within Waterloo Creek immediately upstream and downstream of the discharge point from the Land Contact Infiltration Device.
 Once the WWTP has been fully utilised at design capacity for a minimum period of two years, subject to Council approval, the in-stream monitoring frequency may be reduced to once every three years if results indicate the ecological community has been unaffected by the discharge.
 Ecological monitoring must be undertaken by a suitably qualified and experienced person, who must provide advice to the Consent Holder if results indicate the water quality has deteriorated because of the WWTP discharge.

-- 72. All surface water ecology surveys must, as a minimum, meet the following requirements: - (a) Provide an assessment of fish and macroinvertebrate communities, physical habitat quality, macrophytes and periphyton;
+68. All surface water ecology surveys must, as a minimum, meet the following requirements:

+(a) Provide an assessment of fish and macroinvertebrate communities, physical habitat quality, macrophytes and periphyton;

-- (b) Must be undertaken by person(s) suitably qualified in freshwater ecology; - (c) Must not be undertaken within two weeks of a flood event; and - (d) Must report on any significant trends observed over time.
+(b) Must be undertaken by person(s) suitably qualified in freshwater ecology;

+(c) Must not be undertaken within two weeks of a flood event; and

+Must report on any significant trends observed over time.